jtran1001/CS2053-Winter2022-Final-Project/README.md

 (increment the number of asterisk in your work if you want to indicate something is not listed here!)

-## Voting:
-Write an extra 1 under the listed topic.

-The option with the most 1s counted wins.

 # Project Timeline